manzt/zarrita.js/docs/packages/core.md

 To load individual **array** chunks on demand base on their key, use the `Array.getChunk` method.
-This feature is useful in applications where you want to load chunks on-demand (i.e. a tiled image viewer).
+This feature is useful in applications where you want to load chunks lazily (i.e. a tiled image viewer).

 ```javascript
 const chunk = await arr.getChunk([0, 0]);